-Present evidence that it has followed the vehicle procurement and test procedures set forth in subsections (e)(2) and § (e)(3) above, or
+Present evidence that it has followed the vehicle procurement and test procedures set forth in subsections (e)(2) and (e)(3) above, or

 If the manufacturer elects to use different procurement and testing procedures, submit a detailed description of the procedures used and evidence that such procedures provide an equivalent level of assurance that the results are representative of the motor vehicle class.

-§ (e)(5) Information Regarding Appropriate Test Sample Group Size.
+Information Regarding Appropriate Test Sample Group Size.
 If the manufacturer objects to the size of the test sample group or the method used to procure vehicles in the test sample group used by the Executive Officer pursuant to subsection (e)(2)(B) or (e)(2)(C), the manufacturer shall set forth what it considers to be the appropriate size and procurement method, the reasons therefore, and test data from vehicles that confirm the manufacturer's position.

 Other Information.
-A manufacturer may provide any other evidence that is relevant to whether vehicles certified for sale and operated in California comply with a requirement for which the Executive Officer has made a finding of nonconformance under subsection § (e)(5).
+A manufacturer may provide any other evidence that is relevant to whether vehicles certified for sale and operated in California comply with a requirement for which the Executive Officer has made a finding of nonconformance under subsection (e)(5).

 Late Submission of Manufacturer Required Response to Notice of Determination of Nonconformity.
-The Executive Officer may, but is not required to, accept any information submitted by a manufacturer pursuant to subsection § (e)(6)(C) after the time established for submission of such information has passed, except that the Executive Officer shall accept information where the manufacturer could not have reasonably foreseen the need for providing the information within the required time period.
+The Executive Officer may, but is not required to, accept any information submitted by a manufacturer pursuant to subsection (e)(6)(C) after the time established for submission of such information has passed, except that the Executive Officer shall accept information where the manufacturer could not have reasonably foreseen the need for providing the information within the required time period.
 With any late submission, the manufacturer shall provide an explanation of why such information was not timely submitted.
 In determining whether to accept late information, the Executive Officer shall consider the lateness of the submission, the manufacturer's reasons for why such information was not timely presented, the materiality of the information to the Executive Officer's final determination, and what effect any delay may have on effective enforcement, vehicle owners, or the health, welfare, or economy of the State.

 Additional Testing.
-The Executive Officer shall conduct any additional testing that the Executive Officer deems necessary, after reviewing information submitted pursuant to subsection (C)(C) and based on good engineering judgment, to confirm compliance with any requirement of this regulation under a condition for which a manufacturer must meet such requirement.
+The Executive Officer shall conduct any additional testing that the Executive Officer deems necessary, after reviewing information submitted pursuant to subsection (e)(6)(C) and based on good engineering judgment, to confirm compliance with any requirement of this regulation under a condition for which a manufacturer must meet such requirement.
 The Executive Officer shall notify the manufacturer of such additional testing within 60 days of receiving information submitted pursuant to subsection (e)(6)(C).

 Final Determination.

 Executive Officer Notice of Final Determination.
-After receipt of any information submitted by the manufacturer pursuant to subsection § (e)(6)(C) above, the Executive Officer shall consider all relevant information submitted by the manufacturer.
+After receipt of any information submitted by the manufacturer pursuant to subsection (e)(6)(C) above, the Executive Officer shall consider all relevant information submitted by the manufacturer.
 Within 60 days after either receipt of all information submitted by the manufacturer pursuant to subsection (e)(6)(C) or completing any additional testing that the Executive Officer deemed necessary under subsection (e)(6)(E) above, whichever is later, the Executive Officer shall notify the manufacturer of their final determination regarding the finding of nonconformity of the vehicles in the motor vehicle class.
 The determination shall be made using good engineering judgment after considering all of the information collected and received, including all information that has been received from the manufacturer.

 Information Included in Notice of Final Determination.
 The notice must include a description of each test group(s), or subgroups thereof, that has been determined to be nonconforming and set forth the factual bases for the determination.